Carry Respect, Not A Blade

 Social Worker

 Your child will be allocated a social worker.
-You will be provided with their name and contact details so you and your child can discuss any issues with them.
+You will be provided with their name and contact details, so you and your child can discuss any concerns or issues directly with them.

 MACE Team